6 Pressing Questions About Cicadas

 What Do Cicadas Eat?

 All cicadas have needle-like mouths that help them drink the sap from whatever innocent plant they’re feeding from.
-The good news is that cicadas don’t drink enough fluid to hurt the tree or shrub, so you don’t have to worry about them killing your garden.
-Cicadas also don’t feed on fruit, leaves, or flowers of any kind.
-They may be annoying, but at least cicadas aren’t the worst pests out there!
+The good news is that they don’t drink enough fluid to hurt the tree or shrub, so you don’t have to worry about them killing your garden.
+They also don’t feed on fruit, leaves, or flowers of any kind.
+They may be annoying, but at least these invaders aren’t the worst pests out there!

 Why Are Cicadas So Loud?

-Cicadas are similar to crickets in that the males are responsible for the famous calls each insect makes while active.
+These bugs are similar to crickets in that the males are responsible for the famous calls each insect makes while active.
 Crickets chirp and cicadas screech to alert the females of the same species to their presence.
-Male cicadas start calling 4 or 5 days after emerging in order to give the females enough time to lay eggs before dying.
-The higher the outdoor temperature, the louder the calls of the cicadas.
+Males start calling 4 or 5 days after emerging in order to give the females enough time to lay eggs before dying.
+The higher the outdoor temperature, the louder their calls.

-To make their famous sound, male cicadas use their soundbox while expanding and contracting their tymbal, a membrane.
+To make their famous sound, males use their soundbox while expanding and contracting their tymbal, a membrane.
 If a female cicada likes what she hears, she’ll make a clicking sound with her wings to give the male a location.
-Cicadas emerge and stay within their huge groups throughout the mating process for protection purposes.
+They emerge and stay within their huge groups throughout the mating process for protection purposes.
 They don’t have chemicals or strong jaws, so cicadas find their strength in numbers!

 What Do Cicadas Do?

-Overall, cicadas are pretty boring (no offense to them).
+Overall, these bugs are pretty boring (no offense to them).
 They don’t really move or communicate as nymphs since they are in a dormant state.
 The adults aren’t very active either, even when the weather is warm and other insects have a ton of energy.
 Their main activities are mating, laying eggs, and eating a bit of sap.
-Cicadas also molt as they grow, which is why we find their shells everywhere.
+They also molt as they grow, which is why we find their shells everywhere.

 What Can Humans Do With Cicadas?